yiit/ENFi32_10012026/docs/source/Hardware/Hardware.rst

 Added: 2025-02-02

-With the introduction of multiple I2C Interfaces, it is also plausible to configure an I2C Multiplexer on the second (or third, when included in the build) I2C Interface.
+With the introduction of multiple I2C Busses, it is also plausible to configure an I2C Multiplexer on the second (or third, when included in the build) I2C Bus.

 .. image:: Hardware_I2CMultiplexer2.png

-This allows the same configuration options as shown above for the first I2C Interface, as all I2C Interfaces are completely independent from each other.
+This allows the same configuration options as shown above for the first I2C Bus, as all I2C Busses are completely independent from each other.

 Device configuration
 ^^^^^^^^^^^^^^^^^^^^

-If an I2C multiplexer is configured for the selected I2C Interface, the Device edit page for I2C devices will show extra options to select the multiplexer channel the device is connected on.
+If an I2C multiplexer is configured for the selected I2C Bus, the Device edit page for I2C devices will show extra options to select the multiplexer channel the device is connected on.

 There is the default option of Single channel, or, when a TCA9548a, TCA9546a or TCA9543a is configured, Multiple channels.